 Doula and Birth Expert

 As a doula I provide emotional, educational, and physical or virtual support for your pregnancy, birth, and postpartum period.
 I am here as a resource and will help answer any questions and help you prepare for your birth and postpartum experiences.
 I offer compassionate and nonjudgemental support for everyone that I work with.
 I service Long Beach, Ca and surrounding cities in person as well as near and far, virtually.
+I also travel as a doula for those interested in my services.
 I would love to support you during this time.
 If you have any questions please don't hesitate to contact me

 Background and Education

-Stevie is earning a Master’s degree in Anthropology with a concentration in Pacific Islander Birth Disparities and Traditions at Cal State University, Long Beach.
-She has conducted and presented research at many national conferences centered around birth workers of color in Los Angeles and Long Beach County.
-Stevie’s mission is to increase visibility, representation, and to create spaces for queer birthing people and birthworkers of color.
+Stevie has a Master’s degree in Anthropology, her research focused on Pacific Islander Birth Disparities and Traditions.
+She has conducted and presented research at many national conferences, hospitals, campuses, and organizations centered around birth workers of Color, advocacy, health equity, and decolonizing birth.
+Stevie’s mission is to increase visibility, representation, and to create spaces for queer birthing people and birthworkers of Color.